ashy06/Bankio/README.md

 This application not only provides a user-friendly interface for managing banking data but also enhances security by eliminating the need for physical paperwork and reducing the risk of fraud.
 With error handling built-in and secure login, customers can be confident that their transactions are secure and accurate.
 Overall, the Bankio account management application is a crucial solution in this digitalization era, providing customers with a convenient and secure way to manage their finances on the go, enabling them to keep pace with the rapidly evolving digital landscape.

-The app is published in Google Play Store and as of 25/07/2023 its in Early Access State :- https://play.google.com/store/apps/details?id=com.bankio.bank
+The app is published in Google Play Store as of 25/07/2023 :- https://play.google.com/store/apps/details?id=com.bankio.bank

 NOTE:- Download all rar parts but while extracting, extract only the part1, it will be sufficient.